We seek to live out this mission statement with five core values:

 What does Jesus Christ mean for me?

 The Bible passages above are just a few of many that speak of how Jesus Christ transforms lives for good!
 As you look at the world, it's easy to see evil at work.
-Whether it's terrorism or mass-shootings, the abuse of drugs or the embezzlement of money, or something else entirely, we can see all is not right with the world.
 When you consider your own life, you might not like what you see as well.
-Maybe you're ashamed of something you've done or don't know if God could ever love or forgive you.
 That's where the Gospel, the Good News, comes in!
 Yes, all of humanity has sinned and rebelled against God, including you and me.
 The Bible tells us in Romans 3:23 that "all have sinned and fall short of the glory of God."
 That means we must be punished for our sins, our evil actions, against God.
 But God does not let us take the punishment for our sins.
 Instead, He sends His Son, Jesus, true God and true Man, to this earth.
 Jesus lived life on earth, experiencing what we experienced, but was without sin.
 He lived a perfect life and ultimately laid down His life on a cross as punishment for our sins.

 He died, but that wasn't the end.
 Three days later, Jesus conquered death, not just for Himself, but for all people when he rose from the dead on Easter morning.
 It is because of this that Jesus Himself said with confidence: "I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die" (John 11: 25-26).
 What does this mean?
 It means all who believe in Jesus Christ as their Savior are forgiven of their sins and will share eternal life with Him and all believers!
 Such Good News is transformational; it changes everything!
 It also doesn't stop after one starts believing in Jesus.
 We continue to be transformed by gathering together in worship to receive God's gifts of forgiveness and grace through hearing His Word and receiving the Sacraments.
 We continue to be transformed through prayer and through studying God's Word outside of church on our own and with other believers.
 And we continue to be transformed by sharing God's love with others through our words and actions.
 Questions?
 Want to learn more?